General principles

 Writing in action names

-Since this is an official document that speaks professional language, a resume with action names should be written.
-For example: "Preparation of quotations", "Staff management", "Creating collaborations".
+Since this is an official document that speaks professional language, a resume should be written with action names.
+For example: "Preparing price quotes," "Managing a team of employees," "Creating collaborations."

-Writing in the first person ("I made presentations", "I ran a service center" gives the file the impression of a story from a personal point of view.
-Since this is an official document in professional language, it is advisable to write a resume with action names.
-For example: "Preparation of quotations", "Staff management", "Creating collaborations".
-The exception is the therapeutic field where it is certainly possible to write even in a single first person.
+Writing in the first person ("I prepared presentations," "I managed a call center") gives the file the impression of a story from a personal perspective.
+Since this is an official document in professional language, it is worth writing a resume with action names.
+For example: "Preparing price quotes," "Managing a team of employees," "Creating collaborations."
+An exception is the therapeutic field, where it is certainly possible to write in the first person singular.

 Exaggeration and lies